How to Establish Credit When You’re Just Starting Out

 Whether you like it or not, building credit is essential to living a financially independent life.
 If you plan to buy a car or a house at any point in the future, chances are you’re going to need a loan, which means a lender will want to make sure you have a history of reliable borrowing.

-But what if you don’t have any credit or your credit history has been damaged and needs some repair?
+But what if you don’t have any credit built up or your credit history has been damaged and needs some repair?

-The good news is when you're trying to figure out how to build credit fast, there are strategies that you can use to build damaged credit or jump start your credit journey if you're just starting out.
+The good news is when you're trying to figure out how to establish credit fast, there are strategies that you can use to jumpstart your credit journey.

 How Does a Credit Score Work?

-Before you start building your credit score, you should understand exactly how a credit score works and what it means to have a good credit score.
+Before you learn how to establish credit, you should understand exactly how a credit score works and what it means to have a good credit score.

 How is Your Credit Score Calculated?